Second Nuclear Summit Ends With No Deal

 President Trump and North Korean leader Kim Jong Un left their summit meeting on Thursday in Hanoi, Vietnam, without agreeing on a deal.
 A planned signing ceremony was canceled.

-Trump and Kim "had very good and constructive meetings," Press Secretary Sarah Sanders said in a statement.
+Trump and Kim "had very good and constructive meetings," press secretary Sarah Sanders said in a statement.
 "The two leaders discussed various ways to advance denuclearization and economic driven concepts."
 However, she said, "no agreement was reached at this time."

 The planned signing ceremony was called off with less than two hours to go, and Trump will leave Vietnam sooner than planned.